Contextual Offers

 You can find out more information about this on the Government Website.

-If you have spent time in care, you are eligible for a contextual offer from Kent.
-Please indicate this status on your UCAS application form.
+If you have spent time in care, please indicate this status on your UCAS application form.

 The University of Kent is working to be a safe and welcoming place for refugees, asylum seekers, unaccompanied minors and others who are displaced or forced to migrate.